Calibrating Generative Models to Distributional Constraints: Calibrating Generative Models with CGM-relax and CGM-reward

 \subsection{The Relax Loss}

-The relax loss avoids the intractability of imposing the calibration constraint exactly by replacing it with a constraint violation penalty
+The relax loss avoids the intractability of imposing the calibration constraint exactly by replacing it with a constraint violation penalty {

-where $\lambda > 0$ is a hyperparameter that trades off between satisfying the calibration constraint and minimizing the KL divergence.
-In our experiments we choose $\lambda$ by a grid-search.
-In the limit as $\lambda \to 0$, $\cL^{\text{viol}}$ is the dominant term in the relax loss, and we expect the minimizer of \eqref{eq:loss-relaxed} to approach the solution of the calibration problem \eqref{eq:prob-calibration}.
+} where $\lambda > 0$ is a hyperparameter. $\cL^{\mathrm{viol}}$ is the constraint violation of the fine-tuned model, and $\cL^{\mathrm{KL}}$ is the KL divergence of the fine-tuned model to the base model.
+In the limit as $\lambda \to 0$, $\cL^{\mathrm{viol}}$ is the dominant term in the relax loss, and we expect the minimizer of \eqref{eq:loss-relaxed} to approach the solution of the calibration problem \eqref{eq:prob-calibration}.
+In practice, finite $\lambda$ must be chosen, and in our experiments we find $\lambda$ trades off between satisfying the calibration constraint and remaining close to $p_{\thetabase}$. \Cref{sec:synthetic-exp} provides a heuristic for the choice of $\lambda$.